Secure and Efficient Access Control for Computer-Use Agents via Context Space: Evaluation

 Our evaluation methodology encompasses three primary dimensions across all benchmarks: utility, security, and overhead.
 Utility measures the agent's task completion capability under {\archname} protection, security evaluates {\archname}'s ability to block unintended behaviors, and overhead quantifies the latency and token consumption introduced by {\archname}.
 For AndroidWorld specifically, we also conduct an analysis of {\archname}'s code identification capabilities for context space generation.
 We compare it against UI-CTX~ \cite{li2025uictx} and AutoDroid~ \cite{wen2024autodroid}, representing state-of-the-art approaches in static analysis and GUI exploration, respectively.
 For security evaluation, all the context policies are generated by the context analyzer (satisfying \textbf{G3}).
 While AgentDojo provides built-in adversarial tests, we construct additional security test cases for AgentBench and AndroidWorld.
 These test cases consist of mismatched user requests and agent actions (i.e., simulating agent actions that violate the user intent), creating a series of pairs that serve as input to evaluate capability to detect anomalous agent behaviors that deviate from user intentions.
 Notably, the policies we test are generated solely based on the apps themselves, and the policy generation process has no access to the test set.

 To emphasize effectiveness, we design our experiments around {\archname} and two other agent configurations.
 First, we evaluate a \textit{Vanilla Agent} that operates without any security protection mechanisms, serving as our analysis baseline.
 Second, we implement a \textit{Pre-execution Validation Agent} (PVAgent) that employs dynamic policy generation and validation before executing each action (similar to \cite{tsai2025contextualagent,shi2025progent}).
+Finally, we evaluate {\archname}-RF, a refined variant of {\archname} that leverages PEF, to further demonstrate its effectiveness.